polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

 /*
  * Automatically authenticates a user using Windows Authentication.
  */
-.description:Authenticates a user with Windows authentication, returning a JWT token if successful.
+.description:Authenticates a user with Windows authentication

 /*
  * Retrieves Windows username.
  *
- * This will only succeed if the user is already authenticated with his Windows user.
+ * This will only succeed if the user is already
+ * authenticated with his Windows user on the AD.
  */
 ad-auth.authenticate-auto